pmundhra/plum-ems/docs/current-state.md

   - Implemented Validation Service (T023) with duplicate detection using Redis
   - Skipped T041 (Validation Consumer) as validation is synchronous
   - Implemented Smart Scheduler Service (T025) and Ingestion Consumer (T042) for prioritization and batching

+- **2025-12-08**:
+  - Simplified `smart_scheduler_handler` to parse batches, sort them in-memory by `RequestPriority`, and hand off batching to the BulkConsumer instead of relying on Redis windows.
+  - Updated Kafka publishing code to use the synchronous `KafkaProducer.produce` method (removed the residual `await`) to avoid `NoneType` awaitable errors when sending ingestion events.

 ## Notes